Held September 20, 2022 — watch event video here:

 Jodi Skipper, PhD

 Dr. Jodi Skipper, Associate Professor of Anthropology & Southern Studies at the University of Mississippi, spoke at UT on September 20.
-Video from that event will be posted here soon.

 Academic public scholarship on race and racism is often left out of recent higher education institution calls for diversity, equity, and inclusion initiatives.
 As a public scholar who integrates community-engagement with research, teaching, and scholarship, Dr. Skipper situates that work in recent debates about university-community partnerships and the potential reach of public-facing academic work.
 Her talk argued that public scholarship and community engagement are central to revitalizing and transforming higher education institutions in the 21st century.